 Share or Publish Data

 Many repositories (including McMaster Dataverse) allow for restricted access to files in cases of sensitive data.
-There are a variety of option available to deposit your data and the best solution depends on need.
-The following are some available options:
+There are a variety of options available to deposit your data, and the best solution depends on your needs.
+These are some available options:

 Deposit Sensitive Datasets